The $W,Z$ scale functions kit for first passage problems of spectrally negative Levy processes, and applications to the optimization of dividends

 Some numerical results involving the exponential utility barrier functions \eqref{HDP}, \eqref{th0} and their critical points are presented in Section \ref{s:num}.
-We have never found multi-modal instances.
-If this was confirmed in certain ranges of the parameters, it would mean that the optimal policy is simpler to implement than that for the \deF objective.
+We have never found multi-modal instances, suggesting that the optimal policy is simpler to implement than that for the de Finetti objective.

 \eeR